Primary Recruiting Area: Northern California

 2012 d2football.com Northeast-10 Conference Coach of the Year

-In his seventh season at the helm of the Stonehill football program, Robert Talley enters the 2013 season atop the school’s all-time coaching win list for the varsity era.
+In his eighth season at the helm of the Stonehill football program, Robert Talley enters the 2013 season one win shy of becoming the winningest head coach in the Skyhawks varsity era.

 Talley has led Stonehill to a 36-36 (.500) record over his seven seasons, including a 30-27 (.526) clip in Northeast-10 play.
 He guided the program to four .500 seasons for the first time since the early 1990s and just the second time in program history overall.

 Talley has produced 34 All-Northeast-10 Conference honorees, including a school-record nine in 2013.
 In addition to two All-Americans, the program has also produced four All-Super Region I and four All-New England selections over his seven seasons to date.
 Following the 2009 season, Stonehill received the NE-10’s Team Sportsmanship Award for the sport of football.